While the company has not said the V series is dead, it leaves the V70’s future existence in question. Here’s what we know so far.

-Our guess would be that a V70 would take the V60’s route by coming in around $700 to rivl the market price of the current-gen iPhone, but offer optional accessories like the Dual Screen case.
+Our guess would be that a V70 would take the V60’s route by coming in around $700 to rival the market price of the current-gen iPhone 12, but offer optional accessories like the Dual Screen case.

 LG V70 specs

-If the V70 comes to fruition then it’ll more than likely sport the Qualcomm Snapdragon 875, or whatever Qualcomm ends up naming its new high-end mobile processor.
-The one thing the V series doesn’t skimp on its processing power.
+If the V70 comes to fruition then it’ll more than likely sport the Qualcomm Snapdragon 885, as the one thing the V series doesn’t skimp on its processing power.